-One thing I promised the kids when we cut our grocery budget back to $70 per week was that I would still find ways to buy treats and some of their favorite foods for them.
-So I’ve been on the lookout for markdowns and deals on items that they especially love or that I knew would make them excited.
+One thing I’ve promised the kids over the past few years is that any time we cut our grocery budget back, I would still find ways to buy treats and some of their favorite foods for them.
+So I’m always on the lookout for markdowns and deals on items that they especially love or that I know will make them excited.

 These items aren’t necessarily the best deals ever, but if I can afford to purchase treats for them in our budget, then I’m all about that.
 Also, it becomes easier to have wiggle room in your grocery budget the more you stock up and buy multiples of items when they are at their lowest price.